microbiomedata/metaMS/docs/lcms_lipidomics/README_LCMS_LIPID.md

 The liquid chromatography-mass spectrometry (LC-MS)-based lipidomics workflow (part of MetaMS) is built using PNNL's CoreMS software framework.
-The workflow leverages many features of CoreMS as well as PNNL's MetabRef LC-MS database to process LC-MS/MS data and identify lipids.
+The workflow leverages CoreMS signal processing and lipid library interfaces to process LC-MS/MS data and identify lipids.
 The initial signal processing includes peak picking, integration of mass features, deconvolution of MS1 spectra, and calculation of peak shape metrics.
 The workflow associates MS1 spectra with their corresponding MS2 spectra.
 It uses the MS2 spectra to search an in-silico spectra database for lipids and uses the deconvoluted MS1 spectra to assign a molecular formula.
 Each candidate lipid assignment is given two confidence scores: one for its match to the predicted molecular formula based on the mass accuracy and fine isotopic structure and a second for the MS2 spectral matching for filtering and selecting the best match.

+In the current implementation, lipid library retrieval and Flash Entropy database construction are handled directly through CoreMS `LCLipidLibraryInterface`.

 Note that only data collected in profile mode for MS1 and data-dependent acquisition for MS2 is supported at this time.